-During the years ended December 31, 2016 and 2015, \$3,855,702 and \$2,925,229, respectively, of equipment, medicine and cash donations were transferred from the Foundation to La Fondation St. Luc ("St. Luc"), a like-minded nonprofit charitable organization in Haiti.
+During the years ended December 31, 2017 and 2016, \$2,155,850 and \$3,855,702, respectively, of equipment, medicine and cash donations were transferred from the Foundation to La Fondation St. Luc ("St. Luc"), a like-minded nonprofit charitable organization in Haiti and to other organizations in Haiti.
 The St. Luc programs provide medical care, education, employment opportunities and humanitarian aid to the Haitian poor.
 Certain funds raised by the Foundation are designated for specific St. Luc programs.
 All St. Luc programs are geared toward education, development, and sustainability.
 The St. Luc mission also organizes large food and water distribution programs, relief assistance in hurricanes and disasters, mobile medical clinics, job creation programs, virtual online studies including travel abroad, burial of the indigent dead, and other programs.